 This Week in FRC

-2022’s game Rapid React challenges us to create a robot that can pick up and shoot cargo into a scoring hub.
-Additionally, it must climb up as many as four ascending rungs.
+2022’s game Rapid React challenges us to create a robot that can pick up and shoot cargo into a scoring hub and be able to climb its way up as many as four ascending rungs.
 With a quick recap of the game, here is what we’ve been finalizing and working on this week!

 The intake is the part of the robot that allows us to collect cargo and score points.
 Further developing our prototype from last week, we successfully tested out the 4-bar intake design!
 We used retractable arms to collect the balls and pull them into our loader with two sets of wheels and a screw set to help direct the ball into the center.
 Now that we have created a draft of our final intake, we can begin configuring it with pneumatics next week.

 Connecting the intake to the shooter and allowing us to score, the loader is an essential part of the robot.
 This week, we created a triangle prism to funnel balls up to the shooter.
 The triangular beams support the ball and contact it at two points to ensure it makes its way to the shooter in the quickest manner possible.

 With our old design from last week, we have made a few prominent changes to make our shooter better.
 We will be implementing a turret and limelight to shoot even more precisely.
 The limelight focuses on strips of reflective tape along the upper hub and is basically a vision system, allowing us to consistently shoot in the same spot and score more points.
 The turret on the other hand allows the shooter to move freely, and with both the limelight and the turret, we can have an adequate shooter.

 With our mechanical prototypes shaping up nicely, things in the programming team are also starting to get finalized and tested!